By: Marilyn L. Davis

 She takes wisdom from me, the internet, her parents, her classmates, and her professors.
 She does not predetermine that the outsides represent the whole, so she is open to learning and being educated from a lot of sources.

 Her willingness to ask questions for understanding is impressive.
-She participated, as the only high school student, in a weekend-long seminar for EMS personnel.
-When I asked her if she felt uncomfortable being with a group of adults, she stated that she was going to enjoy getting the 411 from experienced people.
+When she was 15, she participated in a weekend-long seminar for EMS personnel.
+When I asked her if she felt uncomfortable being the only teenager with a group of adults, she stated that she was going to enjoy getting the 411 from experienced people.

 She is now the voice and the actions to emulate.
 She has a younger brother and two cousins that she can influence, and that is also part of how messages are most effectively given and received by children.
 They listen to peers.